-This is a terrific opportunity to become part of a team working at the centre of UK business, politics and media at a uniquely interesting time.
+This is a terrific opportunity to become part of a team working at the centre of UK business, politics and media at a uniquely challenging time for the economy.

-Based primarily at our Birmingham office, the Regional Press Officer will report to the Deputy Head of News as part of a close-knit press, editorial & social media team.
-This role would provide support to deliver the full spectrum of the CBI’s media activity, across all platforms, including digital channels.
-Some nationwide travel will be required.
+Based either in Birmingham, Bristol, Manchester or Leeds, the Regional Press Officer will report to the Deputy Head of News as part of a close-knit press, editorial & social media team in a busy and exciting press office.
+This role would suit someone switching from journalism or looking for their second role in PR.
+They will be expected to provide support delivering the full spectrum of the CBI’s media activity, across all platforms, including digital channels.
+Due to the nature of the role, some unsociable hours may be necessary, within reason.
+And in time, there may be an opportunity to join the press office ‘out of hours’ rota.

 - To increase the CBI’s regional media coverage by writing press releases, articles, statements, tweets and CBI materials for publication in regional media, on the CBI website and across social media

-- Working with policy teams and Regional Directors to proactively seek opportunities in regional and trade media for statements, articles and features, including for broadcasters
+- Working with policy teams to proactively seeking opportunities in regional and trade media for statements, articles and features, including for broadcasters

 - Organising interviews, press conferences, photo calls, roundtables, including with member companies, including relevant briefing